 '''

-void VertexAttribDivisor(uint index, uint divisor);
+void VertexAttribDivisor( uint index, uint divisor );

 '''

 modifies the rate at which generic vertex attributes advance when rendering multiple instances of primitives in a single draw call.
 If divisor is zero, the attribute at slot index advances once per vertex.
-If divisor is non-zero, the attribute advances once per divisor instances of the set(s) of vertices being rendered.
+If divisor is non-zero, the attribute advances once per divisor instances of the primitives being rendered.
 An attribute is referred to as instanced if its divisor value is non-zero.